I’ve used WP Rocket for a looong time.

 Activate Preloading: On – tells browsers to start fetching resources needed soon.
 If you’re getting high CPU usage, install the custom preload intervals helper plugin and change the crawl interval from the default 500ms to something like 1000ms.
 You could even set up a cron job so WP Rocket starts preloading at a specific time (i.e. in the middle of the night / low traffic hours).

-Activate Sitemap-based cache preloading: On – preloading the full sitemap can increase CPU usage.
-The best thing to do is check your sitemap (i.e. https://example.com/sitemap_index.xml) and only add the most important ones.
-In most cases, this is only your page and post sitemaps.
+Activate Sitemap-Based Cache Preloading: On – preloading the full sitemap increases CPU usage.
+Check your sitemap (i.e. https://example.com/sitemap_index.xml) and only add the most important URLs to cut down on CPU usage.
+In most cases, this is just your pages/posts.

 Preload Links: On – when users hover over a link for more than 100ms (or touches the link on mobile), the page will download in the background so when users click it, it appears to load instantly.
 This won’t improve scores but helps with perceived load time.
 The problem is if you have a site where users hover over lots of links (i.e. product images), it can cause CPU spikes.